php-mqtt/client/README.md

   - [ ] Redis Driver

 ## Limitations

-- There is no guarantee that message identifiers are not used twice (while the first usage is still pending).
-  The current implementation uses a simple counter which resets after all 65535 identifiers were used.
-  This means that as long as the client isn't used to an extent where acknowledgements are open for a very long time, you should be fine.
-  This also only affects QoS levels higher than 0, as QoS level 0 is a simple fire and forget mode.
 - Message flows with a QoS level higher than 0 are not persisted as the default implementation uses an in-memory repository for data.
   To avoid issues with broken message flows, use the clean session flag to indicate that you don't care about old data.
   It will not only instruct the broker to consider the connection new (without previous state), but will also reset the registered repository.